-The evaluations are averaged across $10$ different random seeds.
+The evaluations are repeated across $10$ random seeds.
 To further speed-up training of all the methods, we update the previously trained policy using only the newly collected batch of demonstrations (or single demonstration, for \ac{SA}).
 All the policies are trained using the ADAM optimizer for up to $400$ epochs, but we terminate training if the validation loss (from $30\%$ of the data) does not decrease within $30$ epochs.
-Last, to study the effects of varying the number of samples used for \ac{DA}, we introduce \ac{SA}-$N_S$, a variant of \ac{SA} where we sample uniformly inside the tube $N_S = \{25, 50, 100\}$ samples for every timestep.